-Full-Time Students

-Provincial/Territorial Loan Programs
+Full-Time Students Provincial/Territorial Loan Programs

 Ontario Student Assistance Program (OSAP) provides funding in terms of grants and loans to Ontario residents who are Canadian citizens, permanent residents, or protected persons, based on the financial need assessment.
 The loans are interest-free and non-repayable as long as you are enrolled in full-time university study.
 More information and applications can be found on-line at www.osap.gov.on.ca.
-It is recommended that returning students apply for OSAP assistance by May 31 and that new students apply for OSAP assistance by June 30.
+It is recommended that returning students apply for OSAP assistance by June 30.